kean/articles/2016-01-10-immutability-and-builder-pattern.markdown

 @implementation Entity

 - (instancetype)initWithBuilder:(EntityBuilder *)builder {
-    // You can also assers that validate builder here if (self = [super init]) {
+    // You can also add assertions that validate builder here if (self = [super init]) {
         _ID = builder.ID;
     }